digital-blueprint/toolkit/README.md

 ## Publishing packages to npmjs.com

-There is an automatic publishing process initiated for each package if code is pushed to the `master` branch, if the package isn't set to private in its `package.json` and the version number in its `package.json` is higher than the version number on npmjs.com.
+There is an automatic publishing process initiated for each package if code is pushed to the `main` branch, if the package isn't set to private in its `package.json` and the version number in its `package.json` is higher than the version number on npmjs.com.

 ## Reserved attributes